-BROWN, ET AL. V. THE AMERICAN TOBACCO COMPANY, ET AL., Case No. 711400, Superior Court of California, County of San Diego (case filed 10/1/97).
-This personal injury class action is brought on behalf of plaintiff and all similarly situated allegedly injured smokers resident in California.
-In April 2001, the court granted in part plaintiff's motion for class certification.
-In March 2005, the court granted defendant's motion to decertify the case based on a recent change in California law.
-In April 2005, the court issued a tentative ruling that denied plaintiff's motion for reconsideration of the order that decertified the case.
+Brown, et al. v.
+The American Tobacco Company, et al., Case No. 711400, Superior Court of California, County of San Diego (case filed 10/1/97).
+This personal injury class action is brought on behalf of plaintiffs and all similarly situated allegedly injured smokers resident in California.
+In April 2001, the court granted in part plaintiffs' motion for class certification.
+In March 2005, the court granted defendants' motion to decertify the case based on a recent change in California law.
+In April 2005, the court denied plaintiffs' motion for reconsideration of the order that decertified the case.
+The plaintiffs have appealed.
 See Note 7, Contingencies, for a more detailed discussion of this case.

-ENGLE, ET AL. V. R.J.
-REYNOLDS, ET AL., Case No. 94-08273 CA 20, Circuit Court, Florida, Dade County (case filed 5/5/94).
+Engle, et al. v.
+R.J.
+Reynolds, et al., Case No. 94-08273 CA 20, Circuit Court, Florida, Dade County (case filed 5/5/94).
 This personal injury class action is brought on behalf of plaintiff and all similarly situated allegedly injured smokers resident in Florida.
 The case was certified as a class action in October 1994.
 Trial commenced in July 1998.
 A judgment for compensatory and punitive damages was entered in November 2000.
 The judgment was reversed by the intermediate appellate court in May 2003.
 The Florida Supreme Court accepted the case for appeal and oral argument was held in November 2004.
 See Note 7, Contingencies, for a more detailed discussion of this case.

-CLEARY, ET AL. V. PHILIP MORRIS, INC., ET AL., Case No. 98 L06427, Circuit Court of the State of Illinois, Cook County (case filed 6/11/98).
+Cleary, et al. v.
+Philip Morris, Inc., et al., Case No. 98 L06427, Circuit Court of the State of Illinois, Cook County (case filed 6/11/98).
 This personal injury class action is brought on behalf of plaintiff and all similarly situated smokers resident in Illinois.

-YOUNG, ET AL. V. THE AMERICAN TOBACCO COMPANY, ET AL., Case No. 2:97-CV-03851, Civil District Court, State of Louisiana, Orleans Parish (case filed 11/12/97).
-This personal injury class action is brought on behalf of plaintiff and all similarly situated allegedly injured smokers resident in Louisiana.
+Young, et al. v.
+The American Tobacco Company, et al., Case No. 2:97-CV-03851, Civil District Court, State of Louisiana, Orleans Parish (case filed 11/12/97).
+This personal injury class action is brought on behalf of plaintiff and all similarly situated residents in Louisiana who were allegedly injured by exposure to second-hand smoke.

-RICHARDSON, ET AL. V. PHILIP MORRIS, ET AL., Case No. 96145050/CL212596, Circuit Court, Baltimore City, Maryland (case filed on 5/29/96).
+Richardson, et al. v.
+Philip Morris, et al., Case No. 96145050/CL212596, Circuit Court, Baltimore City, Maryland (case filed on 5/29/96).
 This "addiction-as-injury" putative class action is brought on behalf of plaintiff and all similarly situated allegedly addicted smokers resident in Maryland.